ajose-malik/mask-up/README.md

 ### Technologies:
 I developed this project using functional programming with HTML5, CSS3, JavaScript, and jQuery.
 This project also uses local storage to store fetched data; and in doing so, all fetched data persists on the browser until it's manually refreshed.

+### API Note:
+This app no longer renders data to the browser because the [COVID Tracking Project](https://covidtracking.com/data) API is no longer available for public use.

 ### Installation Instructions:
 For this app to run in your browser, please organize your <script> in the HTML file as shown below: